Salt73/Mojo-the-scraper/README.md

 ---

-## 🎩 Features of Mojo, King of Scraping
+## 🎩 Features of Mojo، The scraper

 - 🐒 Paste any **website URL** and get **tabular data** as CSV or Excel.
 - 😁 Handles **JavaScript pages** (via Selenium or Playwright) like a true mastermind.